 Four.
 With the understanding of impermanence (aka emptiness), ignorance as the ultimate cause or point of origin, attachment as the cause and perpetuation of suffering taken care of, now the Buddha exhorts his listeners to apply effort to achieving liberation and enlightenment to end all suffering here and now.

-If like us, you too want it to end in this lifetime if possible, well, great effort is needed.
-There is much to do and it is mapped out for us yogis via the Eight-limbed path of Raja Yoga.
-While through the Four Noble Truths, the Buddha offers the Marga or the Noble Eightfold Path.
-Differences and similarities aside, the two paths are a viable escape plan.
-Truly, truly, the way out of suffering is to overcome ignorance which begins in the mind.
-If we took the time to understand how the mind can be the real puppeteer, we would do our best to learn how to take over the strings so that come what may, pleasurable, unpleasurable or neutral, every experience is met with calm and equanimity.
+Truly, truly, we have found out the painful way that the way out of suffering is to overcome ignorance which begins nowhere else but all in the mind.
+If we took the time to understand how the mind is the puppeteer if you let it, we would then make every effort to learn how to take over the strings so that come what may, pleasurable, unpleasurable or neutral, every experience is met with calm and equanimity.
 Just like a Buddha.
 Now, wouldn’t you say that is indeed a noble aim?
+And that is essentially what the Buddha seeks to teach us – self-mastery via a spiritual way.

 ~ ॐ ~